pachyderm/docs-content/staging/learn/glossary/pipeline-specification.md

 seriesPart:
 ---

-A pipeline specification is a declarative configuration file used to define the behavior of a Pachyderm [pipeline](TBD).
+A pipeline specification is a declarative configuration file used to define the behavior of a {{% productName %}} [pipeline](TBD).
 It is typically written in YAML or JSON format and contains information about the pipeline's input sources, output destinations, Docker image ([user code](TBD)), command, and other metadata.

 In addition to simply transforming your data, you can also achieve more advanced techniques though the pipeline specification, such as: